 The Objectives of the Code

-The Australian Honey bee Industry Biosecurity Code of Practice (the Code) has been developed in consultation with beekeepers and governments to provide a clear framework for Australian beekeepers to engage in best-practice biosecurity.
+The Australian Honey Bee Industry Biosecurity Code of Practice (the Code) has been developed in consultation with beekeepers and governments to provide a clear framework for Australian beekeepers to engage in best-practice biosecurity.
 The objectives of the Code are to:

-Increase productivity in the Australian honey bee industry by improving the general level of disease and pest control by Australian beekeepers.
+Increase productivity in the Australian honey bee industry by improving the general level of pest and disease control by Australian beekeepers.

-Assist beekeepers in recognising exotic pests and diseases of bees and preparation for an exotic or emerging disease response.
+Assist beekeepers in recognising exotic pests and diseases of bees and preparing for an exotic or emerging disease response.

-Ensure beekeepers conduct regular surveillance for the presence of exotic pests and diseases.
+Ensure beekeepers conduct regular surveillance for the presence of notifiable exotic and endemic pests and diseases.

 Assist in the management of significant endemic diseases of bees, particularly American foulbrood (AFB).